ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 - My first task was to figure out how to loop through the users and only add a new user if that user doesn't exist.

+### what I Struggled with (11th-13 June):

+- I struggled with my function that returns reading lists, because it was calling the function immediately as my other function was reading the file.
+This caused the function to retrurn undefined but then return the actually return the reading list if you were to ente rthe same results again.

 ### what I completed (11th-13 June):

 - I managed to write a function called findUdername() which would allow me to loop through the usernames to check if the username already exists.
 - I also push up all my code and created a ReadMe.md to track my progress with the task.
 - I also refactored some code and extracted some code into functions in a utility file.
+- Started writing tests.